Zach-Gooch/Zach-Gooch.github.io/_posts/2025-06-18-retirement-investing-basics.md

 exclude_from_archive: false
 ---

 I taught my first class, Principles of Microeconomics, in Summer 2025.
-In the last two classes of that course I taught a section on the basics of investing for retirement.
-I am passionate about financial literacy and education and shared some of what I have learned with my students to give them a baseline knowledge.
-Despite Florida requiring all high school students to take a personal finance class, many didn't know what a stock was!
-My students found this material both interesting and motivating for their own retirement investing.
+In the last two sessions of the course, I included a section on the basics of investing for retirement.
+I am passionate about financial literacy and education, and I shared some of what I have learned with my students to give them a baseline understanding.

+Despite Florida requiring all high school students to take a personal finance class, many of my students did not know what a stock was.
+They found this material both interesting and motivating for their own retirement planning.

-These notes are primarily based off of <a href="https://www.freefinancebook.com/more-stuff/about-the-author" target="_blank">Dr. Brent Evans's</a> textbook,  <a href="https://www.freefinancebook.com/home">freefinancebook.com</a> (which I highly recommend for more information than what I include in my presentation slides).
-I include my presentation, which assumes you know nothing about stocks, bonds, or investing, in the hopes that it may be helpful or provide motivation for others as it did myself and my students.
+These notes are primarily based on <a href="https://www.freefinancebook.com/more-stuff/about-the-author" target="_blank">Dr. Brent Evans’s</a> textbook, available at <a href="https://www.freefinancebook.com/home">freefinancebook.com</a>, which I highly recommend for more detailed information than what I include in my slides.
+I have shared my presentation, which assumes no prior knowledge of stocks, bonds, or investing, in the hope that it may be helpful or inspiring to others, just as it was for my students and for me.

-This presentation is available <a href="teaching /BasicsOfRetirementInvesting.pdf">here</a>
+You can view the presentation <a href="/teaching/BasicsOfRetirementInvesting.pdf">here</a>.